 True Olympus TTL flash is now supported with Ikelite DS series strobes!
-This is an excellent solution for underwater flash with any Olympus Tough TG-3, TG-4, or TG-5 camera.
+This is an excellent solution for underwater flash with any Olympus Tough TG-3, TG-4, TG-5, or TG-6 camera.

 With the RC1 TTL Receiver and a compatible camera with RC flash mode, actual exposure data calibrated and communicated directly from the camera.
 This is far more accurate and consistent than "slave TTL" modes built into some underwater strobes which watch the camera's built-in flash and react.

 The DS51 strobe is the most popular choice for compact camera systems.
 It's very compact, lightweight, and accepts AA batteries.
-The brightness and angle of coverage are great for any compact system and perfect for macro photography with a professional grade interchangeable lens system.
+The brightness and angle of coverage are great for any compact system and perfect for macro photography.

 The Flex Arm is the lightest and most affordable option for connecting a strobe to your system.
 True to its name, the arm provides a good degree of flexibility and can be added to inexpensively.
 The Flex Arm supports the DS51 strobe only.
 A DS160 or DS161 strobe requires an aluminum ball joint arm.